 Systematic Error: Systematic errors occur to the same extent in each of a series of measurements.
 Causes of systematic error include:

-• Using the instrument wrongly on a consistent basis.
+- Using the instrument wrongly consistently.

-• Built-in error in the instrument may be zero error.
+- Built-in error in the instrument may be zero error.

-• The external condition can introduce systematic errors such as a metallic rule calibrated for use at 25 degrees Celsius will only be accurate at that temperature.
+- The external condition can introduce systematic errors such as a metallic rule calibrated for use at 25 degrees Celsius will only be accurate at that temperature.

 Systematic errors can drastically affect the accuracy of a set of measurements.